0oSaraho0/pp5-ecommerce/README.md

 The charity website link takes you to the correct website and it opens in a new window as it should.

 The create and edit forms both upload the information and pictures as expected.
 The edit form also contained all the previous infomation ready to edit as expected.

+Unfortunately an error occurd in the blog form.
+If a picture is not correctly uploaded it causes an error on the blog list page.
+I have written about this in the bug section.

 Reviews
 The reviews button correctly takes the user to the reviews page, the revies are correctly ordered with newest first.